BrumPHP/brumphp.github.io/index.md

             <p>
                 We are starting on a mission to showcase, discuss and learn anything in the world of PHP Developer life, encompassing anything from Symfony and Laravel, Composer, Personal/Commercial app demos, Toolchains, Dev culture and of course, Birmingham.
                 <br/>
-                Don't hesitate to get in touch if there is a subject or idea you'd like to discuss!
+                Don't hesitate to <a href="/community">get in touch</a> if there is a subject or idea you'd like to discuss!
             </p>
         </div>
     </div>